Ahmedh12/OHLC-Prices-Predictor/README.md

-# Stock Price Prediction Using Transformer Models
+# Stock Price Prediction Using Modified Transformer Architecture

 This repository contains the implementation of a stock price prediction model using Transformer-based architecture.
 The model takes historical stock data as input and predicts future stock prices, specifically the **OHLC (Open, High, Low, Close)** prices, for a given period of time.